zsxkib/cog-sonic/README.md

 <a href='https://arxiv.org/pdf/2411.16331'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a>

 ## Updates
-**`2025/01/14`**: Our inference code and weights are release.
+**`2025/01/14`**: Our inference code and weights are released.
 Stay tuned, we will continue to polish the model.

 **`2024/12/16`**: Our [**Online Demo**](http://demo.sonic.jixiaozhong.online/) is released.